 Bleeding from the stomach

 - Stomach (gastric) ulcer.
-An ulcer is a small hole in the lining of the stomach.
+An ulcer is a small breakdown in the lining of the stomach.
 An ulcer may bleed, sometimes heavily.
 There are several causes of stomach ulcers, including:

 - Infection with a germ (bacterium) called Helicobacter pylori.
 This can usually be treated quite easily.